maybeanerd/eoy/slides.md

 I probably spend too much time on this.

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/trader-game.png'
 transition: slide-up
 ---

 # Self hosted trading game

-This is a game where you trade resources, and it's self hosted.
+This is a game where you trade resources between self hosted federated instances.

-Federation is part of the gameplay.

 ## State:
-- basic federation works, cool!
+- basic federation works!
 - I refactored the database to use mongoDB, and then refactored it to use postgresql again.
 - The core gameplay loop is missing
 - I didn't touch this for 4+ months

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/diluzio.png'
 transition: slide-up
 ---